muzzarellimj/podscholar/docs/route.md

 ##### PATCH `/api/curate/podcast/bookmark/:username/:title`

-Bookmark or remove a bookmark from the podcast matching the creator, argument `:username`, and title, argument `:title`.
+Bookmark or remove a bookmark from the podcast with a title matching argument `:title` and published by the creator matching argument `:username`.

 ##### PATCH `/api/curate/podcast/like/:username/:title`

-Like or remove a like from the podcast matching the creator, argument `:username`, and title, argument `:title`.
+Like or remove a like from the podcast with a title matching argument `:title` and published by the creator matching argument `:username`.